ipfs-shipyard/tevere/README.md

   * `ipfsOptions` (object, optional).
 [IPFS options object](https://github.com/ipfs/js-ipfs#advanced-options-when-creating-an-ipfs-node).
   * `log` (LevelDown-compatible database): this is where the node keeps the log entries (which only have a vector clock and a hash — all the actual data is kept in IPFS).
   * `ipfs` (IPFS object, optional): an IPFS object instance.
 If you already can provide an IPFS object, pass it in here.
+  * `merge` (function, optional): a synchronous function that will receive two values and return a new value.

 A Tevere instance respects the [Leveldown API](https://github.com/level/leveldown#api).
 Here are the main methods: